wp-plugins/random-youtube-video/readme.txt

 were the user can add an option to enable AutoPlay or not.
 Tested in Firefox and IE!
 * 1.8 - Fixed the widget now it is more modernized which means you can add as many widgets as you want to your sidebar!
 Community suggestion!
 This has been tested in Firefox and IE and with the latest wordpress!
-* 1.9 - Fixed the widget now it is more modernized which means you can add as many widgets as you want to your sidebar!
-Community suggestion!
-This has been tested in Firefox and IE and with the latest wordpress!
-I also made a new page for the widget to make it cleaner for any developers that like to add or delete stuff :)!
-No more error log!
+* 1.9 - Updated links and fixed some unkown data.
+* 2.0 - Cleaned up the entire code now in DIVS no more tables.
+The admin page looks a lot different now view the screen shot on the plugin page.
+Fixed height so now you can set your own custom height instead of having it automatically set with the width.
+Removed screen shots that are not needed any more save more space for users.
+Also last but not least I added a preview video on the admin page as promised.